 It’s a file manager with options of copying, moving, deleting, renaming, editing files, and extracting archives.

 With this plugin, you can temporarily display a screen informing readers of maintenance work.
-This is useful, for example, if you change your site’s theme.
-Access to the site can be restored at any time once you feel everything is working properly.
+It’s useful, for example, if you change your site’s theme.
+Access to the website can be restored at any time once you feel everything is working correctly.

 39. WP Rocket

 What’s interesting, it has a built-in effective anti-spam filter.
-Contact Form 7, for comparison, needed a separate plugin in order to filter messages sent by the readers of the blog.
+Contact Form 7, for comparison, needed a separate plugin to filter messages sent by the readers of the blog.

 41. WPS Hide Login

-In the age of internet, there may be occasional attempts to hack websites.
+In the age of the internet, there may be occasional attempts to hack websites.
 One of such massive attacks took place in 2017.
-Sometimes the reasons are software vulnerabilities, other times it may be lack of knowledge or ignorance of the site administrator.
+Sometimes the reasons are software vulnerabilities; other times, it may be a lack of knowledge or ignorance of the site administrator.

 WordPress has a default login path to the admin panel.
 This path follows the format of domainname.extension/wp-admin or domainname.extension/wp-login.php.
-Oftentimes, this path is the main target of attacks.
-If the administrator of the website/blog additionally has a password that is fairly easy to guess, there is a quite high risk that the site will get hacked.
+Often, this path is the main target of attacks.
+If the administrator of the website/blog additionally has a password that is relatively easy to guess, there is a quite high risk that the site will get hacked.